Go back to all articles

 What is LoadRunner?

-HP Loadrunner (now Micro-Focus Loadrunner) is a highly sophisticated software performance testing tool that detects and prevents performance issues in web applications.
+LoadRunner is a highly sophisticated software performance testing tool that detects and prevents performance issues in web applications.
 It specializes in detecting bottlenecks before the application enters the implementation or the deployment phase.
-Similarly, the tool is extremely helpful in detecting performance gaps in before a new system is implemented or upgraded.
+Similarly, the tool is extremely helpful in detecting performance gaps before a new system is implemented or upgraded.

-However, Loadrunner is not limited to testing web applications or services.
-The application is also optimized for testing ERP software, legacy system application, as well as Web 2.0 technologies.
+However, LoadRunner is not limited to testing web applications or services.
+The application is also optimized for testing ERP software, legacy system applications, and Web 2.0 technologies.

-LoadRunner Cloud on AWS is a great scalable cloud-based load testing service for the fast-moving agile teams.
+LoadRunner Cloud on AWS is a great scalable cloud-based load testing service for fast-moving agile teams.

-Loadrunner enables software testers to have complete visibility over their system’s end-to-end performance.
-As a result, these users are able to evaluate each component individually before it goes live.
+LoadRunner enables software testers to have complete visibility over their system’s end-to-end performance.
+As a result, these users can evaluate each component individually before it goes live.

-At the same time, Loadrunner also gives its users highly advanced forecasting features for forecasting expenses for up-scaling application capacity.
-By precisely forecasting expenses related to both software and hardware, it is easier to enhance the capacity and scalability of your application.
+At the same time, LoadRunner gives its users highly advanced forecasting features for expenses for up-scaling application capacity.
+By precisely forecasting expenses related to software and hardware, it is easier to enhance the capacity and scalability of your application.

-Loadrunner is not open source, and is owned the technology giant Hewlett Packard.
-Therefore, the code of the application is not available to users.
+LoadRunner is not open source and is owned by OpenText.
+Therefore, the application code is not available to users.
 However, since the application already offers many advanced and high-level testing features, it isn’t necessary to customize existing features.

 LoadRunner has the following key features: